 Allergies in your home

-Sometimes people develop allergies to things in their home.
-This happens when your body’s immune system becomes confused, mistaking something everyday for an infection.
+Sometimes you can develop allergies to things in your home.
+This happens when your body’s immune system becomes confused, mistaking something encountered every day as a harmful risk like an infection.
 When this happens, the trigger is called an allergen.

 Your immune system mistakenly targets the allergen, giving you an allergic reaction.
-This involves producing a lot of antibodies to fight off the 'infection'.
+This involves producing a lot of antibodies to fight off what it sees as a risk.

-What’s more, is that the next time you come into contact with the allergen, your body ‘remembers’, and produces yet more antibodies.
-This makes your immune system release chemicals that trigger your allergic reaction.
+The next time you come into contact with the allergen, your body remembers, and produces yet more antibodies.
+This makes your immune system release chemicals that trigger an allergic reaction.

-If you’re allergic to things in your home, you’re likely to get a runny or blocked nose, itchy, red or watering eyes and wheezing.
+If you’re allergic to things in your home, you’re likely to get a runny or blocked nose, itchy, red or watering eyes, wheezing, a cough or breathlessness.
+Other symptoms could include itchy skin or rashes.
 If you have asthma, your symptoms are likely to get worse.

 The mites’ droppings become fine particles in the air and quickly settle into pillows, mattresses, duvets, carpets and upholstery.